weecology/DeepForest/docs/CropModel.md

 * CropModels are simpler and more extendable.
 By decoupling the detection and classification workflows, you can seperately handle challenges like class imbalance and incomplete labels, without reducing the quality of the detections.
 We have found that training two stage object detection models to be finicky and involve reasonable knowledge on managing learning rates.

+* New data and multi-sensor learning.
+For many applications the data needed for detection and classification may be different.
+The CropModel concept allows an extendable piece that can allow others to make more advanced pipelines.

 ## Considerations

 * Using a CropModel will be slower, since for each detection, the sensor data needs to be cropped and passed to the detector.
 This is definitely less efficient than using a combined classification/detection system like the multi-class detection models.
 With modern GPUs, this ofter matters less, but its something to be mindful of.